CygnusNetworks/asterisk-usecallmanager/README.md

 # asterisk-usecallmanager Container image

-Container image that builds and runs Asterisk with the cisco-usecallmanager patchset applied, plus sane defaults for SIP/PJSIP.
+Container image that builds and runs Asterisk with the cisco-usecallmanager patchset applied, plus defaults for SIP/PJSIP to include multiple config files.
 Designed to let you drop your own Asterisk config in at runtime and have variables expanded automatically.

-This image with version 22.6 is not yet intended for production.
-See https://usecallmanager.nz/ for details regarding `chan_sip` backport.
+**This image with version 22.6 is not yet intended for production.
+See https://usecallmanager.nz/change-log.html for details regarding `chan_sip` backport including changes to chan_sip.**

 ## Overview
 - Base OS: Debian (slim).